sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_android.md

 [ArcGIS QuickCapture](https://play.google.com/store/apps/details?id=com.esri.arcgisquickcapture&hl=en_US) by Esri is a popular GIS app.
 Unfortunately it does not allow Bluetooth connections to 3rd party RTK devices.
 To enable a connection to a SparkFun RTK device, a [mock location](connecting_bluetooth.md/#enable-mock-location) and an intermediary app such as [GNSS Master](gis_software_android.md/#gnss-master) or [Lefebure](gis_software_android.md/#lefebure) is needed.

-Once a [mock location](connecting_bluetooth.md/#enable-mock-location) provider is setup, open Field Maps.
+Once a [mock location](connecting_bluetooth.md/#enable-mock-location) provider is setup, open QuickCapture.

 ![QuickCapture Main Window](<img/QuickCapture/SparkFun RTK QuickCapture - Main Window.png>)